SegiH/SegiTable/docs/README.md

 #### Data
 	       Required: Yes
 	       Type: Object
 	       Description: The object that holds the data that you want to render.
 The data needs to have key value pairs for each row like "Name": "foo"

+<a name="ExpandableContent"></a>
+#### ExpandableContent
+	       Required: No
+	       Type: Object or string
+	       Description: A string with HTML content or a component to show when you expand the row.
+You can render a SegiTable table as the expandable row content but there is no way to currently tie the expanded row to its parent.

 <a name="Fields"></a>
 #### Fields